CreatorDev/Ci40_helloworld/README.md

 ![](creatorlogo.png)

-# Building and running a basic application on Creator Ci40 OpenWrt
+# Cross compiling and installing a basic application on Creator Ci40 OpenWrt

 #### For more details about the platform please visit the Ci40 [docs.creatordev.io](https://docs.creatordev.io/ci40/) pages
 ----

 ## Overview

-Ci40-LED-flasher is a basic C application written for OpenWrt on Creator Ci40, its purpose is both to provide a very simple application that will show the board and OpenWrt are working, as well as providing a skeleton reference environment to build and run a C application on the board.
-When Ci40-LED-flasher is run it will flash the HEARTBEAT LED on and off 10 times.
+Ci40_helloworld is a basic C application written for OpenWrt on Creator Ci40, its purpose is both to provide a very simple application that will show the board and OpenWrt are working, as well as providing a skeleton reference environment to build and run a C application on the board.
+When Ci40_helloworld is run it will print a helloworld message 10 times.

 ## Revision History